01 of 06

 If you have a prospective Eagle Scout in your life, you'll have an Eagle Court of Honor ceremony coming up too.
 There are many ways to design an Eagle Court ceremony - and as long as you remember to confer the actual honor on the boys and give a nod to tradition and historical context, there is no wrong way to do it.
 But there are several steps that will make it easier, and having a script for the ceremony itself is invaluable.
 So, here's the lowdown on the Eagle Court, including a... sample Eagle Court script from a Northern California troop, whose traditions include a bagpiper, involvement by younger scouts and Eagle escorts.

-Planning: Some troops designate an Eagle committee, parent volunteers whose jobs, year in and year out, include planning the ceremony and all its many accouterments.
+Planning: Some troops designate an Eagle committee, parent volunteers whose jobs, year in and year out, including planning the ceremony and all its many accouterments.
 The rest of us, however, have to reinvent the wheel every time.
 If you're not among the lucky few with seasoned, near-professional Eagle Court planners, you'll want to start four to six months ahead of time, by gathering up your committee - the parents of all the boys who will receive their Eagle awards at the same Court of Honor.
 Ideally, this will be four to eight families.
 (Fewer Eagles mean more work per family - and more means your Court of Honor ceremony will be a 4-hour affair if you're not careful.)

 Now it's time to divide the tasks...Continue to 2 of 6 below.